sshuttle/sshuttle/src/sshuttle.md

     `0/0 -x 1.2.3.0/24` to forward everything except the local subnet over the VPN, for example.

+-X, --exclude-from=*file*
+:   exclude the subnets specified in a file, one subnet per
+    line.
+Useful when you have lots of subnets to exclude.

 -v, --verbose
 :   print more information about the session.
 This option
     can be used more than once for increased verbosity.
 By